aisiwonhae29/PMP/phone/android_studio/class/Fire_base.md

 2) app & project tier build.gradle file type about firebase.
 3) find cloude message and create message.
 4) get_token from js & android project, copy key to homepage and send.

+### Main object in firebase

+- SDK integration the admin with client.
+For this, we have to see

+1) Realtime Database
+2) FCM
+3) Authentication
+4) Remote Config
+5) Cloud Storage